UI/UX design best practices we learned from our experience

 With all of this, we’ve learned a lot of important lessons about making designs suitable for code.
 After all, we’re creating apps, not art - it’s great if they look pretty, but they also gotta work.
 No use in investing in looks but not functionality.

-So in this article, we’re going to talk about some of the biggest lessons we’ve learned about UI/UX design, and hopefully you, too, can also learn from our experience.
+So in this article, we’re going to talk about some of the biggest lessons we’ve learned about design, and hopefully you, too, can also learn from our experience, or from our free UI/UX assessment.

 Ask all the questions.